Get0ut/TaskTracker/README.md

 Businnes logic classes also use general Priority.cs which contains an enum with values of priority (low,mid,high)

 There are also 2 files: TaskStatus.cs and ProjectStatus.cs.
-They contain an enum for Task and Projects status
+They contain an enum for Task and Projects status.